WWE News: Move Banned From In-Ring Action After Prior Injuries

 A move that has caused multiple injuries in different matches has now been banned entirely by WWE.
 The maneuver is a powerbomb into the turnbuckles, but it is better known as a “bucklebomb” by superstars and hardcore fans.
-The move has fallen under fire, and it has reportedly been permanently banned due to its dangerous nature.
+The move has come under fire, and it has reportedly been permanently banned due to its dangerous nature.

 According to PW Insider, bucklebombs have been removed entirely from the list of authorized moves.
 Not a single superstar from Monday Night Raw, Friday Night SmackDown, 205 Live, or NXT can use the move during any in-ring performances.